cpfiffer/cameron-blog/blog/julia-perspective.md

 date= Date(2024,03,27)
 +++

-I have some thoughts on the future of @JuliaLanguage.
-As many of you all know I'm kind of a fanboy, but I too have noticed kind of a slowdown.
+I have some thoughts on the future of the Julia language, as prompted by [Mason Yahr](https://twitter.com/yahrMason/status/1772445238730084642) on X. As many of you all know I'm kind of a fanboy, but I too have noticed kind of a slowdown.

 So, here's a few thoughts on the good + the bad.